What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 Noodles are a form of pasta.
 This means many of the same reasons you crave pasta also apply to noodles.

-Noodles have a slightly different texture than pasta however.
-This can add to the comfort of eating them.
+Noodles have a slightly different texture than pasta, which can add to their comfort.

 Or, maybe you’re just in the mood for something carb-heavy and filling.